Dan Sutton

 Daniel D. Sutton (born August 4, 1970) was a Democratic member of the South Dakota Senate, representing the 8th district from 2001 through 2008.
 During his time in the state senate, he served as Minority Whip.
 Sutton was a member of the South Dakota House of Representatives from 1999 through 2000.

 Sexual abuse allegations

 In 2007, Sutton was sued for sexually abusing an 18-year-old legislative page.
 The case was settled with no money being paid to the person.
+Later, when attempting to run for mayor of Flandreau, South Dakota, two additional victims came forward with accusations of sexual abuse against Sutton.